chestercodes/chester.codes/content/posts/035-2021-12-15-try-fscs/post.md

 ### Shared code

-The shared code project is a dependency of both the client and server projects and can be used for data transfer objects and validation code.
+The shared code project is a dependency of both the client and server projects and can be used for shared types and validation code.
-Client-Server communication is achieved with the `Fable.Remoting` [RPC library](https://zaid-ajaj.github.io/Fable.Remoting/) with the route and contract defined in the shared code.
+Client-Server communication is achieved with the `Fable.Remoting` [RPC library](https://zaid-ajaj.github.io/Fable.Remoting/) with the route and contract defined in the shared project and the library providing helper functions to implement the client and server setup.

-The client sends an expression in the form of a string and the server either returns the result of the expression if the code is ok, or returns the compiler errors if the code does not compile.
+The client sends an expression in the form of a `string` and the server either returns the result of the expression if the code evaluates, or returns the compiler errors if the code does not compile.
 The `Shared.fs` file shows the required code to achieve this in an `eval` procedure:

 ``` fsharp
 namespace Shared